 A study of the history of prophecy in Israel: the prophets, their role in the development of salvation history, and their biblical theology.
 An emphasis is given to the prophet’s role in calling the Israelites to covenant fidelity, purity of worship of Yahweh, and authentic liturgical celebration.

-THEO 606 ONLINE: Apologetics (Dr. R.J.
-Matava)
+THEO 602 ONLINE: Christology (Dr. Robert Matava)

 HIST 700 ONLINE: The Crusades (Prof. Steve Weidenkopf)